ohjunseok3089/ohjunseok3089.github.io/_pages/about.md

 - **Efficient AI/ML Systems**
 - **Human-Computer Interaction**

-I have collaborated with top institutions such as Stanford University and Purdue University, and I have contributed to projects ranging from single-cell RNA sequencing analysis to real-time data visualization and AI-driven technical support.
+I have collaborated with top institutions such as Stanford University and Purdue University.

 ---